 Sentosa is a famous leisure destination and island resort getaway in Singapore.
 You can literally stay here for days without getting bored because there’s a lot to explore.
 People of all ages would surely enjoy attractions like the Universal studios, casinos, S.E.A.
 Aquarium, Singapore Cable Car, Boardwalk, Merlion, Adventure Cove Park, Zipline Parks, etc.

-If you’re a kind of person who appreciates great infrastructures, Marina Bay is the perfect spot for you.
-Marina Bay Sands famous swimming pool is the largest and the tallest rooftop infinity pool in the world.
+If you’re the kind of person who appreciates great infrastructures, Marina Bay is the perfect spot for you.
+Marina Bay Sands’ famous swimming pool is the largest and the tallest rooftop infinity pool in the world.
 If you want to get a spectacular view of the city at night, go to the rooftop and take awesome pictures of the skyline.

 Day 7 – Singapore Flyer

 This world’s largest observation wheel gives you a 360-degree view of the city.
 On a clear day, you can also see a panorama view of Malaysia and Indonesia.
 It’s kinda expensive though, 29.50SGD for a short 30-minute ride.

 This park has almost all bird species in the world.
 You can also find the world’s largest walk-in lory flight aviary at 3,000 square meters and over 9 stories high.
 Kids will surely love the fun exhibits, interactive shows, bird feeding, and tram ride.